dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-imap-client/deleting-messages-from-server/_index.md

 ---
-title: Deleting Messages from Server
+title: How to Delete Messages from IMAP Server using .NET Core
+ArticleTitle: Delete Single and Multiple Email Messages with ImapClient
 type: docs
-weight: 50
+weight: 100
-url: /net/deleting-messages-from-server/
+url: /net/delete-messages-from-imap-server/
 ---